-The share premium comprises the net proceeds received by the Company following the issue of shares, after deduction of the nominal amount of 50 pence and any applicable issue costs.
-The capital redemption reserve maintains the equity share capital arising from the buy back and cancellation of shares; it, and the share premium, are non-distributable.
+The share premium account comprises the net proceeds received by the Company following the issue of shares, after deduction of the nominal amount of 50 pence and any applicable issue costs.
+The capital redemption reserve maintains the equity share capital arising from the buy back and cancellation of shares; it, and the share premium account, are non-distributable.

-The capital reserve includes the investment holding gains/(losses), being the difference between cost and market value at the balance sheet date.
-It also includes cumulative realised gains/(losses).
+The capital reserve includes the investment holding gains/(losses), being the difference between cost and market value at the balance sheet date and cumulative realised gains/(losses) on the disposal of investments.
 Capital investment gains and losses are shown in note 9(b) and form part of the capital reserve.
 Share buy backs can be funded from the capital reserve.